huggingface/hub-docs/docs/hub/repositories-recommendations.md

 completed server-side.
 This can be checked manually by browsing the repo on the Hub.
 To prevent this timeout, we recommend adding around 50-100 files per commit.

+## Sharing large datasets on the Hub
+One of the key ways in which Hugging Face supports the machine learning ecosystem is by hosting datasets on the Hub, including very large datasets.
+To ensure we can effectively support the open source ecosystem we ask that if you are uploading a datasets above a couple of hundreds GBs or even TBs of data that you let us know in advance via datasets@huggingface.co or on [our Discord](http://hf.co/join/discord).

+When you get in touch with us, please let us know:

+- What the dataset is and who/what it is likely to be useful for.
+- The size of the dataset.
+- The format you plan to use for sharing your dataset.

+For hosting large datasets on the Hub we require the following for your dataset:

+- A dataset card: we want to ensure that your dataset can be used effectively by the community and one of the key ways of enabling this is via a dataset card.
+This [guidance](docs/hub/datasets-cards.md) provides an overview of how to write a dataset card.
+- That you are sharing the dataset with the goal of enabling reuse by the community.
+If you are planning to store a dataset that you anticipate won't have any further reuse then other platforms are likely to be more suitable.
+- That you follow the repository limitations outlined above.

+We also have a strong preference for the following:

+- Using file formats that are well integrated with the Hugging Face ecosystem.
+We have good support for [Parquet](https://huggingface.co/docs/datasets/v2.19.0/en/loading#parquet) and [WebDataset](https://huggingface.co/docs/datasets/v2.19.0/en/loading#webdataset) formats and these are often good options for sharing large datasets efficiently.
+This will also ensure the datasets viewer works for your dataset.
+- Avoiding the use of custom loading scripts for using datasets.
+In our experience datasets which require custom code to use often end up with limited reuse.